mitoyarzun/zxingfragmentlib/README.md

 There are some bugs that prevent the scanning in portrait mode (especially with 1D codes, QR and others should be ok).

+I've tested the code and it's working (at least) in Android 2.3 (Gingerbread) and 4.4 (KitKat).
+If yours doesn't work, please create an issue.

 ## Goals

 Here are the basic guidelines for this project.
 As always, suggestions are appreciated :)